srct/schedules/README.md

 While developing for schedules, it is useful to have development servers for both the React client and the Ruby on Rails API running.

 ### API
-To start the API, run the `./start_server` command in the `/schedules_api` directory.
+To start the API, run the `rails server` command in the `/schedules_api` directory.
+The API should now be accessible from `localhost:3000`

 ### Client
 To start the development server for the React client, run the `yarn start` command from the `/schedules_web` directory.
+The client should now be available from `localhost:8080`.

 ## Testing
 Before you make a commit, you should ensure you new code passes the project's tests.